-The potential VME habitats in this area appear to be underwater topographical features with sessile fauna including sponges, corals, and sea pens.
-Orange roughy fishing within the UoA areas occurs on the "mid-slope" between 700 and 1500m depth, and are confined to the two management areas identified in Figure 1 and Figure

-2. These are the only areas below 700m open to bottom trawling.
-At these depths, the ERA process (Wayte et. al. 2007) identified 16 "high-risk" habitats including several categories of hard bottom accessible to trawl gear with epifauna consisting of octocorals, crinoids, small sponges, and sedentary animals.
-Habitats of seamount and canyon features occur at this depth zone, including those within the UoA areas.
+Orange roughy fishing within the UoA areas occurs on the "mid-slope" between 700 and 1500m depth, and are confined to the two management areas identified in Figure 1 and Figure 2.
+These are the only areas below 700m open to bottom trawling, the rest of which can be classified as VME because it has been designated a no-trawl zone, in part to protect sensitive habitats.
+At these depths, the ERA process (Wayte et. al. 2007) identified 16 "high-risk" habitats including several categories of hard bottom accessible to trawl gear with epifauna consisting of octoorals, crinoids, small sponges, and sedentary animals.

 These habitats are known to be fragile and slow to recover.
-However, the orange roughy UoAs are two small areas, and approximately 86 percent of trawl grounds (home to VME-type habitats) have been closed within the CTS, including large areas of Bass Strait and coastal areas in South Australia (Figure 16).
+However, approximately 86 percent of trawl grounds including all non-ORMA areas greater than 700m depth, have been closed within the CTS, including large areas of Bass Strait and coastal areas in South Australia (Figure 16).
 Trawling that does occur tends to be over grounds that have been trawled historically and research suggests that only 6% of the grounds available to the CTS (between 3 miles from shore and 1,000m) are trawled at all, and the trawl footprint is not expanding.
-Orange roughy UoAs represent a small portion of the remaining open areas and are the only open areas at greater than 700m depth.
-The limited amount of fishing area in the two UoAs is substantially less than 20% of the area in which these habitats exist, hence the SG80 is met.
-Lack of information on recovery of historically or presently trawled VME habitat prohibits reaching the SG100 level.
+Further, although not deepwater-specific, research suggests that when invertebrates were split into 10 groups, all declined after trawling started to a low point around the year 2005 when these invertebrates reached 80-93% of their un-trawled abundance.
+Since then, given that less trawling occurs it is likely that they have continued to recover.
+Orange roughy UoAs represent a small portion of the remaining open areas and are the only open areas at greater than 700m depth where spawning aggregations of orange roughy are targeted to maximize efficiency of fishing thereby minimizing spatial and temporal exposure of the seabed to trawl gear.